opennorth/opennorth.ca/README.md

 #### Git Workflow - Editing the Theme

-**The theme is a separate repository (or, '[submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules)') which is shared between both the French and English versions of the site.**
+**The theme is a separate repository (a '[git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules)') which is shared between both the French and English versions of the site.**

 To edit the theme files locally, using git: